yoiwa-personal/suid_sudo/doc/APIs.md

  * env_pass_to_root: default False; setting this to True will make the effect of above `env_pass` also for the root privilege.
    The above *Caution* strongly applies.

+ * sudo_allow_cached_cred: default False; only meaningful when sudo_wrap=True.
+   If set to True, it will allow sudo to reuse cached credential for the user invoking the script, and omit asking the passwords.

+   This module is intended to be used with an explicit configuration in `sudoers` file, but when the invoking user (typically an administrator) is allowed to invoke any commands via sudo, this module will work without any explicit configurations.

+   Default value of False will protect users with "sudo all commands" rights to accidentally invoking the script with suid emulation.

+   Setting the value `-1` further enforces the restriction: if there are no explicit configuration, sudo will reject working.

+   Note that this protection is only a fool-proof functionality, not any security enforcement: invoking any untrusted commands with sudo admin setting is always dangerous.

  * showcmd_opts: